 Research published through the National Institutes of Health describes the stress response as the body's adaptive preparation for challenge, a complex interplay of nervous system and physiological processes that activates before the mind has fully processed what is happening.

-04 — Purpose
+06 — Purpose

-Why the Body-Signal Reflection Framework Exists
+Why the Preveal Body Signal Framework Exists

 Many people notice a tight chest, sinking stomach, jaw tension, heaviness, or restlessness before they understand why.
 The body signal arrives first; the explanation comes later, if it comes at all.